osherjacobs/LabWork_Findings/vector7-lsass-dump-detection-boundary.md

 After exfiltration, the exclusion was removed (`Remove-MpPreference`).
 The dump file (`out2.dmp`, 50,295 KB) remained in `C:\Windows\Temp`.
 The VM was then rebooted — triggering a Defender startup scan.
 The file survived the reboot and startup scan intact. `Get-MpThreatDetection` confirmed no detection event was ever generated against the dump file at any point — not during write, not at rest, not after exclusion removal, not after reboot.

 The most recent threat detections on this host were against the hosts file (ThreatID 14994) and a log file from a prior session.
-The LSASS dump file has never appeared in Defender's threat history.
+The LSASS dump file never appeared in Defender's threat history.

-**Operational implication:** On 20348.5020 with current signatures, a completed LSASS dump file is not detected at rest.
-An attacker who completes the dump has an indefinite exfiltration window — no exclusion required, no time pressure from post-write remediation.
+**Interaction-triggered detection confirmed:**

+Right-click → Properties on the dump file surfaced the content signature — **Trojan:Win32/LsassDump.A, Severe** — and the file was quarantined within 13 seconds.
+Explorer selection (visual highlight) did not trigger detection.
+SMB-based exfiltration did not trigger detection.
+The trigger is a specific scan-invocation path, not passive file presence or general file access.

+**Defender did not learn from prior detections.** A third run on the same host — after Defender had already quarantined a previous dump via `Trojan:Win32/LsassDump.A` — produced another successful dump with no earlier detection.
+Prior quarantine of the same threat class on the same host did not prime Defender to detect the subsequent dump at any earlier lifecycle stage.

 ### Exfiltration
 ```bash